Rea Tajiri: Strawberry Fields

 Strawberry Fields was produced by Open City Films and ITVS.
 It was first premiered in Europe at the Venice International Film Festival and the film also was the recipient of the Grand Prix at the Fukuoka Asian Film Festival (Dorsey).

 Tajiri focuses on the recognition of the Asian American identity in her films, which is different than the Asian American culture.
 Tajiri goes against societal norms in Strawberry Fields, where protagonist Irene, a third generation Japanese American woman, publicly flaunts her inner rage.
 In the majority of Tajiri's filmmaking she is constantly bringing attention to societal issues, like in History and Memory, where she highlights Asian Americans, Latinos, or Black people not being able to immerse themselves within the white American population shank.

 Legacy

-Tajiri has cemented herself as an important filmmaker that warrants a deeper understanding of her work and the contexts in which they exist.
-Her work is becoming more widely recognized and studied as part of the curriculum in many University's documentary and women's cinema programs.
-Tajiri has also brought attention to identity within filmmaking, displaying cultural tensions and curiosities in order to educate her audience through the story she is telling within specific films.
+Her work is studied as part of the curriculum in many University's documentary and women's cinema programs.
+Tajiri brought attention to identity within filmmaking, displaying cultural tensions and curiosities in order to educate her audience through the story she is telling within specific films.